MicrosoftDocs/entra-docs/docs/identity/users/users-custom-security-attributes.md

 ---
-title: Assign, update, list, or remove custom security attributes for a user (Preview)
+title: Assign, update, list, or remove custom security attributes for a user
 description: Assign, update, list, or remove custom security attributes for a user in Microsoft Entra ID.
 services: active-directory
 author: rolyon